yuezunli/ISSBA/README.md

 # Invisible Backdoor Attack with Sample-Specific Triggers
-Here is the preview code of inserting ISSBA triggers and performing backdoor attack on resnet18.
-The codes for the training and defense experiments will be released soon.

 ## Environment
 This project is developed with Python 3.6 on Ubuntu 18.04.
 Please run the following script to install the required packages